 With their mild climate and fascinating history of epic explorers, sailors, pirates and spies, the islands are very inviting to vacation makers from all over the world and home to a range of nationalities within a predominantly Creole culture.
 The passion of Seychelles inhabitants to preserve this perfect paradise has sparked an assortment of vacation options, from sprawling resorts to pocket private islands.

 The majority of vacation resorts and hotels are located on granitic Mahé.
 This is the largest island, occupying some 155 square miles in the north-east of the nation.
 It contains 86 per cent of the country’s population and capital city Victoria, which offers a range of tourist attractions and is served by Seychelles International Airport.

-The second largest island is Praslin, also granitic, consisting of 15 square miles and situated 27 miles north-east of Mahé.
+The second largest island is Praslin, also granitic, consisting of 38km2 and situated 44km north-east of Mahé.
 Praslin has its own airport too and boasts a variety of hotels and resorts.
 It is often described as a smaller version of Mahé.

 After Mahé and Praslin, comes granitic La Digue.
 This is the third largest inhabited island, but overall the fourth largest after Silhouette.
 There is no airport on La Digue – instead, it is accessed via ferries from Mahé and Praslin.
-Its surface area is 4 square miles and it offers guesthouse and hotel accommodation.
+Its surface area is 10km2 and it offers guesthouse and hotel accommodation.

-Our fourth destination for Seychelles stays, is the idyllic outer islands.
+Our fourth destination for vacation to Seychelles, is the idyllic outer islands.
 These are privately owned, sparsely populated, and serve as wildlife havens due to ongoing efforts to preserve and conserve their plethora of bird species, turtles and other marine nature.
 All are accessible via flight from the international airport, Victoria, Mahé.